156th Airlift Squadron: North Carolina Air National Guard

 The unit designation was transferred to the North Carolina Air National Guard in May 1946, being re-designated as the 156th Fighter Squadron.
 It was organized at Morris Field, near Charlotte, a former Third Air Force Army Airfield during World War II.
 Equipped with F-47D Thunderbolts, it was activated on 15 March 1948 by the NC Air National Guard, its gaining organization being Fourteenth Air Force, Continental Air Command.

 The 156th performed normal peacetime training operations, was re-equipped with F-51 Mustangs in 1949.
 As a result of the Korean War, the squadron was federalized and placed on active duty, 10 October 1950.
 Assigned to Strategic Air Command, it was assigned to the Kentucky ANG 123d Fighter-Bomber Wing.
 After a training period at Godman AFB with F-84E Thunderjets, the wing was deployed to RAF Manston, England where it replaced the 12th Fighter-Escort Wing which had been returned to the United States.
 In England, the unit provided fighter escorts for SAC's rotational B-50 Superfortress bombardment wings which operated from several USAF-controlled bases in the UK.
 In July 1952 the squadron returned to the United States and was returned to state control, leaving its aircraft and equipment in England.

 Upon return to Charlotte, the 156th returned to operating propeller-driven F-51 Mustangs, operating them until their retirement in 1955, being operationally gained by Tactical Air Command.
 Was transferred to Air Defense Command (ADC) in mid-1955, and re-equipped with F-86A Sabre day interceptors.
-The squadron was given an air defense mission over North and South Carolina as part of the ADC 35th Air Division, Dobbins AFB, Georgia.
-In July 1957, the squadron was expanded to a group-level, with the establishment of the 145th Fighter-Interceptor Group.
+The squadron was given an air defense mission over North and South Carolina as part of the ADC 35th Air Division, Dobbins Air Force Base, Georgia.
+In July 1957, the squadron was expanded to a group-level, with the establishment of the 145th Fighter Group.
 The 156th was assigned as a subordinate unit to the new group.
 In 1959 was upgraded to the day/night/all-weather F-86L Sabre Interceptor.

 In February 1961, was reassigned to the Military Air Transport Service Eastern Transport Air Force (EASTAF), at McGuire AFB, New Jersey.
 Was re-designated as the 156th Aeromedical Transport Squadron.
 Equipped with C-119 Flying Boxcars equipped for medical transport, the squadron performed evacuations of transport of critically ill military personnel (and dependents) to military medical facilities for treatment.
 Re-equipped with C-121 Constellations in 1964, performed passenger transport missions for MATS both domestically and to the Caribbean and Europe for EASTAF.
-Was transferred to the new Military Airlift Command 21st Air Force when MATS was reorganized in 1966.
+Was transferred to the new Military Airlift Command Twenty-First Air Force when MATS was reorganized in 1966.